Lingkai981/Graph-Analytics-Benchmarks/Docker/README.md

   - `bc`

 - **Run Flash**:
-   After downloading the datasets, follow these steps to run the algorithm:
+   Follow these steps to run the algorithm:

    1. Download and load the Docker image [flash-mpi-v0.4.tar]() on all machines.
      ```bash